Andrew-Bremond/Jurassic-Park-Game/README.md

  > * The output will be the plot of the story and the continual outcome based on the user's input.
 With each "step" of the adventure the user has options to choose from.
 One may lead them to their death in the game while the other will carry on the game through a set of challenges.
  > * Special features include a character selection page where each character has a different plot line which leads each to a different fate.
  >
- > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members

 ## Class Diagram
 <img width="1048" alt="UMLDiagram" src="https://user-images.githubusercontent.com/104599718/199135309-ec63a392-a123-478f-97fb-a19350af6217.png">